sjschmidt93/cs460_email_worm/README.md

 # Preform DDOS

 Send a post request to <hostip>:5000/ddos with the victim's ip and count of attacks.
-All clients who contanct host after this command will send a request to the ip every second <count> number of times.
+All clients who contact host after this command will send a request to the ip every second <count> number of times.
 Send a new request to <hostip>:5000/ddos with ip = '' to end the ddos attack.

 # Encryption